Yoast/wordpress-seo/readme.txt

 Release date: November 8th, 2022

 Yoast SEO 19.10 is out today.
 This release mostly consists of bug fixes and enhancements.
-In addition, we’re getting our WordPress plugins ready for the upcoming High Performance Order Storage feature in WooCommerce 7.1+.
+In addition, we're getting our WordPress plugins ready for the upcoming High Performance Order Storage feature in WooCommerce 7.1+.
 Update now!
-Read more about what’s new in Yoast SEO 19.9 in our release post in English or our release post in Spanish!
+Read more about what's new in Yoast SEO 19.10 in [our release post in English](https://yoa.st/release-8-11-22) or [our release post in Spanish](https://yoa.st/release-8-11-22-spanish)!

 #### Enhancements